How to use NCBI SRA Toolkit effectively?

 Download and install SRA toolkit

-To install the latest version of SRA toolkit, download the binaries/install scripts for your OS from here
+To install the latest version of SRA toolkit, download the binaries/install scripts for Windows and Mac from here

 # I am using Ubuntu Linux